tsnellgrove/oop_learning/techwtim/dk3_doc.md

 7) If no prep => verb_noun function
 8) If prep: Identify direct object and => prep_sentence function
 NOTE: All room-based validation happens in the method - the Interpreter just converts English to method calls

+TBD: Interpreter review!!!
+TBD: Put command
+TBD: Implement formal flask code vs. app separation

+TBD: How to handle a container in a container?
+	IDEA: Only closed containers allowed in containers?
+	IDEA: You can't open a container in a container?

+TBD: Put client-server structure in place early!!

+Expert Questions:
+TBD: Std solution for declaring obj variables with reciprocal properties (e.g. writing)
+TBD: Can (should) I make the program work without external triggers... can the obj just interact on their own?
+	Perhaps the key is to make creatures behave as state machines... each has conditions under which they will guard, attack, gift, etc..

+Some Day Maybe
+TBD: Implment container.put(item) ???
+TBD: Is the Item class worth having???
+TBD: room.room_stuf => room.room_obj_lst ??